Drighlington Community Library – Run by Local Volunteers

 Who we are…

-Our Library provide books which can be borrowed by members of the library.
 All kinds of books can be borrowed, fiction (such as the latest bestseller or a classic novel) and non-fiction (such as history, biography, science, travel, self-help, etc.).
-In addition to standard books, we also have copies of some books in “large print” format, which are popular with readers with a visual impairment.
+In addition to standard books, we also have copies of some books in ‘large print’ format, which are popular with readers with a visual impairment.

 If the book you want is already out on loan, you can reserve it with us in the library or online.
 We will notify you when the book is available for you to borrow.